 The bursary is non-income assessed and does not need to be repaid.
 Each Social Work programme is allocated a set number from the 227 bursaries available to ensure a fair distribution.
-Students are therefore ‘nominated’ by the institution to the Care Council for a Bursary.
+Students are therefore ‘nominated’ by the institution to Social Care Wales for a Bursary.
 Therefore not every eligible student will be entitled to receive this funding.

-In addition to the bursary detailed above, you may be entitled to apply to the Care Council for additional Financial Support dependant on your circumstances and eligibility:
+In addition to the bursary detailed above, you may be entitled to apply to Social Care Wales for additional Financial Support dependant on your circumstances and eligibility:

 Parental Learning Allowance (PLA).
 Up to £1,505.
 This grant assists students with dependent children cover course costs